 Bryan represents companies that have attracted the attention of State Attorneys General (AG), the Federal Trade Commission, and other government investigators, collaborating both with his clients and with investigators to reach creative solutions to novel challenges.
 He has particular experience in navigating ground-breaking, multi-state investigations in new and/or disrupted industries.
 Bryan also has significant experience handling complex civil litigation brought by government investigators and private plaintiffs.

-Bryan’s clients range from established Fortune 100 companies, to disruptors, to companies on the rise in the finance, technology, and telecommunications, nutrition/dietary supplements, hospitality, multi-level marketing, gaming (including fantasy sports and gambling), sectors, among others.
+Bryan’s clients range from established Fortune 100 companies, to disruptors, to companies on the rise in the finance, technology, and telecommunications, nutrition/dietary supplements, hospitality, direct selling, gaming (including fantasy sports and gambling), sectors, among others.

 At the outset of a representation, Bryan works with the client to gain a full understanding of its business and gathers all relevant facts.
 He then melds those facts with the points of interest for the AG to develop a strategy designed to educate the AG’s office on the client’s business, explain how that business aligns with the existing regulatory framework, and/or advocate for adjustments to the regulatory framework to advance his client’s interests.